Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 Trump files lawsuit to avoid January 6 committee subpoena

 WASHINGTON (AP) Former President Donald Trump is suing the House committee investigating the Jan.
-6 attack on the U.S. Capitol in an effort to block a subpoena compelling him to testify.
+6 attack on the U.S. Capitol to avoid cooperating with a subpoena forcing him to testify.

+The lawsuit filed Friday night argues that while former presidents have voluntarily agreed to provide testimony or documents in response to congressional subpoenas in the past, no president or former president has ever been coerced into doing so.
+TO DO.

 Longstanding precedent and practice hold that the separation of powers prohibits Congress from compelling a president to testify before it, Trump attorney David A. Warrington said in a statement announcing Trump’s intentions.

-He said Trump had engaged with the Committee in a good faith effort to resolve these concerns in accordance with executive prerogatives and the separation of powers, but said the panel insisted on following a political path, leaving President Trump has no choice but to involve the Third Branch. , the judiciary, in this dispute between the executive and legislative powers.
+Warrington said Trump engaged with the committee in a good faith effort to resolve these concerns in accordance with executive prerogatives and the separation of powers, but said the panel insists on following a political path, not letting President Trump has no choice but to involve the Third Branch. , the judiciary, in this dispute between the executive and legislative powers.

+The committee declined to comment on the filing, which comes days before the committee’s deadline for Trump to start cooperating.
+But the lawsuit likely condemns the prospect that Trump will ever have to testify, given that the committee is expected to disband at the end of January’s legislative session.

+It also comes just days before Trump officially launches a third presidential campaign at his Mar-Lago club.

 |